qlat/Styrella/README.md

 ### Running from source

-*Styrella* was with Python Python 3.6 and 3.7 on Windows and current versions of Ubuntu (18.10, 19.04).
+*Styrella* was tested with Python Python 3.6 and 3.7 on Windows and current versions of Ubuntu (18.10, 19.04).
 To run *Styrella* from source, clone the repository and install the required dependencies:

 `$ git clone https://github.com/qlat/Styrella.git`